s0oramy/HonGong_C/README.md

 # HonGong_C
-practice C programming in Linux Terminal
+### studying C programming with HonGong_C in Linux Terminal
+(HonGong_C is a book that learns C language by self-study)